MicrosoftDocs/Viva/Viva/goals/wrike-projects-in-viva-goals.md

 1. From the navigation menu, select **Admin >** select the **Integrations** tab.

-2. Against Wrike, you will have an option to **Enable**the integration.
-If a connection has been made previously or if the integration has been enabled already, you will have the option to **Manage** the enabled integration.
+2. Against Wrike, you'll have an option to **Enable**the integration.
+If a connection has been made previously or if the integration has been enabled already, you'll have the option to **Manage** the enabled integration.

 3. This integration can also be **disabled** from the same section by selecting **Change**, and choosing **Disable integration** from the dropdown.